Confusion starts as single gust of wind but then

 And who took charge of the ocean

-when it gushed forth like a baby from the womb?
+gushed forth like a baby from the womb?

 That was me!
 I wrapped it in soft clouds,